UofSCLibraries-DRS/OntheBooksUSC/corpus_analysis/README.md

 5. **Word Cloud for Jim Crow Language:** Visualizes the most frequent words associated with Jim Crow language, providing insights into the vocabulary and language patterns related to Jim Crow-era discourse.
 Saved in `imgs/word_cloud_jc.png`.

 6. **Word Clouds for Topics:** Illustrates the most frequent words associated with each topic identified by the LDA model, offering a visual overview of the thematic content and key terms for each topic.
 Saved in `imgs/word_cloud_topics.png`.

+*The commit message is a really short summary of what this folder is about.*